- Home

 Bag weight | 5.5 lbs |

-Wine Cap (Stropharia rugosoannulata) is a delicious mushroom with a mild, earthy flavor.
-(Some describe it as a cross between artichokes and potatoes!)
-It's an ideal mushroom for beginners as it colonizes quickly and yields reliable flushes.
-If inoculated in spring, Wine Cap can fruit in as little as two months and will produce in the same bed for several years.
-Fresh woody material can be added each year to maintain the health of the bed.
-Inoculated material from one bed can be used as spawn to inoculate new beds on your property.
+Wine Cap can fruit in as little as two months and will produce in the same bed for several years.
+Fresh woody material (like hardwood chips) can be added each year to maintain the health of the bed.
+Inoculated material from one bed can also be used as spawn to inoculate new beds!

 Recommended use: